-Since its inception in 1990 by James Baird, The Pouch Cove Foundation (incorporated in 1997) has provided a retreat for more than one thousand visiting artists from around the world at its facilities on the Northern Avalon Peninsula on Newfoundland’s east coast for periods averaging one month.
+Since its founding in 1990 by James Baird, The Pouch Cove Foundation (incorporated in 1997) has provided a retreat for more than one thousand visiting artists from around the world, at its facilities on the Northern Avalon Peninsula in the Province of Newfoundland and Labrador, Canada.

-Historically the Foundation’s principal interest has been in hosting painters in its program, though the Foundation has also hosted filmmakers, sculptors, writers, installation artists, architects, printmakers and curators.
+The PCF’s principal interest has been in hosting painters of all genres in its residency program, though the PCF has also hosted filmmakers, composers, musicians, sculptors, writers, poets, installation artists, architects, printmakers and curators.

-The Foundation operates on an invitation-only basis and invites artists to participate in its residency program on an ongoing basis.
+The PCF operates on an invitation-only basis and invites artists to participate in its residency program on an ongoing basis.

 There is no application process.

 The PCF does welcome informal proposals from groups of painters interested in working together on a project.

 There is no cost to the invited residents.

 The PCF provides equipped live/work space for a calendar month in exchange for the donation of a mutually acceptable work of art.
 Upon invitation the artist and the PCF agree on a suitable month for the artist’s residency.